Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: Mathematical formulation of the problem

-System (\ref{eq:system2}) has been recently studied by the authors in \cite{fran7}.
-In the present work we will use some of the results demonstrated in \cite{fran7} in order to prove the existence of solution for the coupled problem (\ref{eq:system1}) and (\ref{eq:system2}).
+System (\ref{eq:system2}) has been recently studied by the authors in \cite{fran7}, where it is demonstrated the existence and the uniqueness of solution for a recirculation model based in the modified Navier-Stokes equations.
+In the present work we will use some of the results shown in \cite{fran7} in order to prove the existence of solution for the coupled problem (\ref{eq:system1}) and (\ref{eq:system2}).
+The main difficulties of this work relies in the coupling of a heat equation with nonlinear boundary value terms and the modified Navier-Stokes system.
+The nonlinear terms do not allow us to work with regular solutions for the heat equation, which forces us to use more sophisticated techniques in order to demonstrate existence and uniqueness of solution.